freeCodeCamp/freeCodeCamp/guide/english/c/if/index.md

 }
 ```

-When `condition` is true, code inside the `if` section executes, otherwise `else` executes.
+When the `condition` is true, the code inside the `if` section executes, otherwise the code after the `else` section executes.
 Sometimes you would need to add a second condition.
-For readability, you should use a `else if` rather than nesting `if` statements.
+For readability, you should use a `else if` statement with some code rather than nesting `if` statements.

 ```
 if (condition) {